einzige/sections_rails/README.markdown

-Ruby on Rails provides an amazing infrastructure and conventions for well-structured serverside code.
+Ruby on Rails provides an amazing infrastructure and conventions for well structured server-side code.
 It falls, however, short for the view layer.

-_Partials_ provide a nice way to provide the HTML code of individual sections within complex web pages, but no such facilities are available for the corresponding CSS and JavaScript.
+_Partials_ provide a nice way to provide the HTML code of individual sections within complex web pages by itself, but no such facilities are available for the corresponding CSS and JavaScript.
-This leaves this task completely up to the user.
+This leaves the task of organizing the JS and CSS completely up to the user.

-_Sections_rails_ fills that gap by adding infrastructure to the view layer in Ruby on Rails that allows to define and use the code (HTML, CSS, and JavaScript) of dedicated sections of applications views in one place.
+_Sections_rails_ fills that gap by adding infrastructure to the view layer in Ruby on Rails, which allows to define and use the HTML, CSS, and JavaScript code of dedicated sections of pages in one place.

 # Example

-Let's assume a web page has a navigation menu on the left side.
+Let's assume a web page has amongst other things a navigation menu.
-This menu requires certain HTML, CSS, and JavaScript code that is specific to that menu, and isn't (and shouldn't) be used in other parts of the site.
+This menu requires certain HTML, CSS, and JavaScript code that is specific to it.
-_Sections_rails_ allows to define this code in one folder:
+_Sections_rails_ allows to define this code as a _section_:

     /app/sections/menu/_menu.html.erb
                        menu.css
                        menu.js

-To display this menu in a view, simply do this:
+To display this menu, simply do this in your view:

     <%= section :menu %>

-This inserts the partial as well as the JS and CSS files into the view.
+This inserts the partial as well as the JS and CSS files at this location.

 # Installation